 Our high-risk breast cancer clinic cares for all women at high risk, including those who carry a known genetic mutation.
 You meet with a nurse whose expertise includes genetics and breast cancer.
 We develop a personalized plan with recommendations so we can monitor your risk.

 What to expect during your mammogram

 We take X-ray images of your breasts from different angles.

-- If you have no history of breast cancer: We share findings with your primary care provider within two business days.
+- If you have no history of breast cancer: We share findings with your primary care physician or clinician within two business days.

 - If we detect abnormalities: We recommend you come back for an additional test.
 We share the results with you immediately.